yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

    <img width="600" src="./images/01-1.png" alt="Azure Databricks connection" />

 > [!TIP]
 > It is always a good practice to parameterize your connections.
 This really helps ease out the development expeience as you can dynamically connect to any Databricks SQL warehouse.
-For details on how to paramterize your connection string you can refer to [this](/01.%20Connecting%20Power%20BI%20to%20Databricks%20SQL%20using%20Parameters) article.
+For details on how to paramterize your connection string you can refer to [Connection Parameters](/01.%20Connection%20Parameters/) article.

 4. Connect to **`samples`** catalog, **`tpch`** schema.